PHP_CodeSniffer rules (sniffs) to enforce WordPress coding conventions

-- In 2016, Juliette Reinders Folmer began contributing heavily, adding more commits in a year than anyone else in 5 years previous since the project's inception.
+- In 2016, Juliette Reinders Folmer began contributing heavily, adding more commits in a year than anyone else in the five years since the project was added to GitHub.

 The WordPress Coding Standards require PHP 5.3 or higher and PHP_CodeSniffer version 2.9.0 or higher.
 As of version 0.13.0, the WordPress Coding Standards are compatible with PHPCS 3.0.2+.
 In that case, the minimum PHP requirement is PHP 5.4.